foliant-docs/foliantcontrib.confluence/README.md

 If you want to change the title of your page, the answer is in the following section.

-## Updating pages
+### Updating pages

-Generally to update the page contents you may use the same config you used to create it (see previous section).
-If the page with specified title exists, it will be updated.
+Generally to update the page contents you may use the same config you used to create it (see the previous section).
+If the page with a specified title exists, it will be updated.

 Also, you can just specify the id of an existing page.
 After build its contents will be updated.